-IV.B.3.b.8 Use the space below to provide a description of efforts and actions taken for the referral to RIDEM of non-stormwater discharges not authorized in accordance to Part I.B.3 of this permit or another appropriate RIPDES permit, which the operator has deemed appropriate to continue discharging to the MS4, for consideration of an appropriate permit.
+IV.B.3.b.7 Use the space below to provide a description of efforts and actions taken as a result of for coordinating with other physically interconnected MS4s, including State and federal owned or operated MS4s, when illicit discharges were detected or reported.
 Identify person(s) / Department and/or parties responsible for the implementation of this requirement.
-During 2015 th Since no unau Procedures for referral were developed during the SWMPP prior to Year 1, with the process being put in place during Year 3.
-During 2015 there were no unauthorized non-storm-water discharges that were deemed appropriate for referral to RIDEM.
-Since no unauthorized non-storm-water discharges have been deemed appropriate for referral to RIDEM, the appropriateness and effectiveness of this measure is yet to be determined.
+Evaluate effectiveness of the implementation of this requirement.
+The City has coordination procedures in place for physically interconnected MS4s, however as no illicit discharges or connections have been detected in the vicinity of interconnections, no coordination has been required to date.
+The City has working relationships with neighboring MS4s; therefore, the procedures are appropriate and expected to be effective; however, the effectiveness has yet to be determined.
+The Engineering Department is responsible for this measure.
+IV.B.3.b.8 Use the space below to provide a description of efforts and actions taken for the referral to RIDEM of nonstormwater discharges not authorized in accordance to Part I.B.3 of this permit or another appropriate RIPDES permit, which the operator has deemed appropriate to continue discharging to the MS4, for consideration of an appropriate permit.
+Identify person(s) / Department and/or parties responsible for the implementation of this requirement.
+Evaluate effectiveness of the implementation of this requirement.
+Procedures for referral were developed during the SWMPP prior to Year 1, with the process being put in place during Year 3.
+During 2019 no non-stormwater discharges occurred.
+Since no non-stormwater discharges have occurred to date, there have been no referrals to RIDEM.
+The developed procedures are appropriate, however the effectiveness of this measure is yet to be determined.
 The Engineering Department is responsible for completion of this goal.
 IV.B.3.b.9 Use the space below to provide a description of efforts and actions taken to inform public employees, businesses, and the general public of hazards associated with illegal discharges and improper disposal of waste, as well as allowable non-stormwater discharges identified as significant contributors of pollutants.
 Include a description on how this activity was coordinated with the public education minimum measure and the pollution prevention/good housekeeping minimum measure programs.
 Identify person(s) / Department and/or parties responsible for the implementation of this requirement.
-Evaluate effectiveness of the implementation of this requirement. ds to continue to subscribe to the Storm Water Education and Outreach Program for this training (see responses ontrol Measure #1).
-Additional Me easurable Goals and Activities of Illicit Discharges Identified in 2015: 0 # of Illicit Discharges Tracked in 2015: 0 of Illicit Discharges Eliminated in 2015: 0 # of Complaints Received: 0 of Complaints Investigated: 0 # of Violations Issued: 0 of Violations Resolved: 0 # of Unresolved Violations Referred to RIDEM: 0 Total # of Illicit Discharges Identified to Date (since 2003): 0 Total # of Illicit Discharges remaining unresolved at the end of 2015: 0 Summary of Enforcement Actions: No enforcement actions were required in 2015.
-Extent to which the MS4 system has been mapped: 100% Total # of Outfalls Identified and Mapped to date: 280
+Evaluate effectiveness of the implementation of this requirement.
+Public employees are educated on the hazards associated with illegal discharges; the general public has access to educational information on the Town website.
+The Engineering department is responsible for this measure.
+The City is always open to and interested in training opportunities and will take advantage of them for public employees in the future as budget and time constraints allow.
+Additional Measurable Goals and Activities of Illicit Discharges Identified in 2019: 0 # of Illicit Discharges Tracked in 2019: 0 of Illicit Discharges Eliminated in 2019: 0 # of Complaints Received: 0 of Complaints Investigated: 0 # of Violations Issued: 0 of Violations Resolved: 0 # of Unresolved Violations Referred to RIDEM: 0 Total # of Illicit Discharges Identified to Date (since 2003): 0 Total # of Illicit Discharges remaining unresolved at the end of 2019: 0 Summary of Enforcement Actions: •